South Carolina Gamecocks: Football

+The football team represents the University of South Carolina and competes in the Football Bowl Subdivision of the NCAA and the Eastern Division of the Southeastern Conference.
+The team plays its home games at Williams-Brice Stadium, the 20th largest stadium in college football.

+Accomplishments include the 2010 SEC East title, the 1969 ACC championship, and numerous bowl victories and top 25 rankings.
+In 1980, George Rogers won the Heisman Trophy.
+Players inducted into the College Football Hall of Fame include George Rogers and Sterling Sharpe.
+The current head coach is Shane Beamer.

 Women's track and field

 The South Carolina Gamecocks women's track and field team represents the University of South Carolina and competes in the SEC, where they have won three conference championships (1999, 2002, 2005).
 The team has been coached by Curtis Frye since 1997, won the 2002 NCAA Women's Division I Outdoor Track and Field Championship, and includes many Olympic medalists, such as Aleen Bailey, Natasha Hastings, and Tonique Williams-Darling.

 † ordered by revenue contribution to USC Athletic Department in FY2012.

 Notable non-varsity sports

 Club Rugby

 Founded in 1967, the University of South Carolina rugby team is the oldest club sport at the school.
 The team plays Division 1 college rugby in the Southeastern Collegiate Rugby Conference against its SEC rivals.
 The rugby team finished second in the SCRC conference in 2013 and reached the national playoffs.
 The team improved and finished first in the SCRC conference in 2014, again qualifying for the national playoffs.

 South Carolina rugby offers scholarships to certain athletes of up to $60,000 over a four-year period.
 The rugby team is supported by the Carolina Rugby Foundation and by the Carolina Men's Rugby Endowment Fund.
 The rugby team has been led since 2011 by head coach Mark Morris.